blankoworld/makefly/doc/README.md

   * BLOG\_DESCRIPTION: A long description of your weblog
   * BLOG\_LANG: your language code.
 Note that file lang/translate.YOUR\_LANGUAGE\_CODE should exists.
 For an example if I set this parameter to *en*, a *lang/translate.en* file should exists!
   * BLOG\_CHARSET: your encoding configuration.
 Should be something like **UTF-8** or **ISO-8859-1**.
 If you don't know what's this option, just let it to *UTF-8*.
   * BLOG\_URL: absolute URL of your blog.
-For an example http://makefly.depotoi.re/.
+For an example ${PROJECTURL}.
   * BLOG\_AUTHOR: Main blog writer.
 Allow a better indexation in websearch engine.
   * BLOG\_COPYRIGHT: Blog copyright.
 Allow a better indexation in websearch engine.
   * BLOG\_KEYWORDS: Keywords that will appears on all webblog pages.
 Allow a better indexation in websearch engine.
   * RSS\_FEED\_NAME: Title for the RSS Feed
   * MAX\_POST: Max post that would be showed on home page
   * MAX\_POST\_LINES: Number of lines that should be shown on Homepage.
-If set to 0 or not referenced in *makefly.rc* file, then posts are fully shown.
+If set to 0 or not referenced in *${PROJECTNAMELOWER}.rc* file, then posts are fully shown.
   * MAX\_PAGE: Maximum number of post that should be displayed on Post's list.
-If set to 0 or not used in *makefly.rc* file, then only one page is done with all posts!
+If set to 0 or not used in *${PROJECTNAMELOWER}.rc* file, then only one page is done with all posts!
   * DATE\_FORMAT: Date format displayed for each post.
 Please see man date's page for more information.
   * SHORT\_DATE\_FORMAT: Short date format that would be used on the post list page.
 Please see man date's page for more information.
   * INDEX\_FILENAME: Name given to all index'pages.
 For an example with **INDEX\_FILENAME = mainpage**, post list page will be named *mainpage.html*.
   * PAGE\_EXT: suffix that all page will have. **DO NOT FORGET TO ADD A POINT BEFORE SUFFIX**.
 For an example, with **PAGE\_EXT = .html**, all pages will be under the form: index.html.
   * ABOUT\_FILENAME: As described, this is the about's filename.
 If you set it to "about" for an example, you have to create a "about.md" file into **special** directory in order to have an about's page.
 If you change it to "toto", so you have to create a *toto.md* file into **special** directory.
   * POSTDIR\_NAME: The name you want to be displayed in URL when a user go to post list.
-For an example, if you set it to "myposts": http://makefly.depotoi.re/myposts/ will display all you posts.
+For an example, if you set it to "myposts": ${PROJECTURL}myposts/ will display all you posts.
 This is useful for others languages.
   * TAGDIR\_NAME: Same behaviour as POSTDIR\_NAME, but for tags.
-Change it to "mytags" for an example, and you will have URLs like this: http://makefly.depotoi.re/mytags/ to display tag list.
+Change it to "mytags" for an example, and you will have URLs like this: ${PROJECTURL}mytags/ to display tag list.
   * THEME: Name of the theme you want to be used.
 All themes are available in **template** directory.
 Each theme have its own directory.
 For an example, "default" theme have its **template/default** directory.
   * FLAVOR: This name will be used to select a color from your theme (if exists)
   * BACKUPDIR: Name of directory where *backup* command will save all files.
   * SIDEBAR\_FILENAME: As described, name of sidebar file that would be used to create a sidebar.
 If you set it to "sidebar" for an example, you have to create a "sidebar.md" file into **special** directory in order to have this sidebar.
 Note that your theme should support sidebars!
-  * SIDEBAR: If set to 1, so activate a sidebar on Makefly.
+  * SIDEBAR: If set to 1, so activate a sidebar on ${PROJECTNAME}.
 Note that your theme should support sidebars!
   * PUBLISH\_DESTINATION: Full address from where to send files in order to publish them.
   * PUBLISH\_SCRIPT\_NAME: script filename used to send files from **pub** directory to a destination filled in *PUBLISH\_DESTINATION* variable.
-  * SEARCH\_BAR: If set to 1, activate a search bar on Makefly.
+  * SEARCH\_BAR: If set to 1, activate a search bar on ${PROJECTNAME}.
 Note that your theme should support search bar!
   * MAX\_RSS: Max RSS posts that would be fetch from your users.
-  * JSKOMMENT : If set to 1, this activate a comment system on Makefly.
+  * JSKOMMENT : If set to 1, this activate a comment system on ${PROJECTNAME}.
 Note that your theme should support comment system.
 Warning: default server is jskomment.appspot.com which doesn't guarantee a long backup of your comments.
 More info are available [on jskomment project installation page](http://code.google.com/p/jskomment/wiki/Installation "Go to jskomment webpage for more information") (fr).
   * JSKOMMENT\_CAPTCHA\_THEME (optional): Define a theme regarding [reCaptcha page](https://developers.google.com/recaptcha/docs/customization "More info about reCaptcha themes") for Catpcha in JSKOMMENT comment system
   * JSKOMMENT\_URL (optional): Define a JSKOMMENT server on which send comments.
 By default **http://jskomment.appspot.com/**.
   * JSKOMMENT\_MAX (optional): Define a limit for displayed comments for JSKOMMENT comment system.
 By default **2**.